 - Administrative boards

 A court-martial is a judicial proceeding used to handle allegations that are more serious, or when a military member refuses nonjudicial punishment and demands his or her right to trial by court-martial.
 Thus any violation of the Uniform Code of Military Justice can lead to charges before a court-martial.
 These charges can include crimes that are common in civilian courts, like fraud or sexual assault.
-However, they can also include offenses specific to military life, like war crimes or disobedience to orders.
+However, they can also include offenses specific to military life, such as war crimes or disobedience to orders.

-If you are found guilty at NJP or court-martial, you have the right to appeal the ruling against you.
+If you are found guilty at court-martial, you have the right to appeal the ruling against you.
 You have the right to be represented by a civilian attorney at either the Navy-Marine Court of Criminal Appeals or the Court of Appeals for the Armed Forces.

 Common Military Offenses at Camp Pendleton